nrf-rs/microbit/README.md

 microbit
 ========

-_microbit_ contains everything required to get started with the use of Rust to create firmwares for the faboulus [BBC micro:bit][] microcontroller board.
-This little board contains has everything and a kitchensink built-in, even a capable debugging interface, so all that one needs to get going with progamming this device is:
+_microbit_ contains everything required to get started with the use of Rust to create firmwares for the fabulous [BBC micro:bit][] microcontroller board.
+This little board has everything and a kitchen sink built-in, even a capable debugging interface, so all that one needs to get going with programming this device is:

 * A BBC micro:bit board
 * A computer (macOS and Linux work perfectly, [Windows tested as well](http://flames-of-code.netlify.com/blog/rust-microbit-windows/))
 * A bit of open source software

 Some very preliminary examples of using this crate can be found [here in this repo][examples] or [here on my blog][myblog].

-A guide to embedded development using Rust on the _microbit_ using this crate can be found in the [MicroRust book][microrust].
+A guide to embedded development with Rust on the _microbit_ using this crate can be found in the [MicroRust book][microrust].

 [BBC micro:bit]: https://microbit.org
 [cortex-m]:(https://github.com/japaric/cortex-m)